 I got a new lens for my camera while in Budapest and have enjoyed very much using this as the city to get a good feeling for it.

-I love Budapest
+I love backpacking in Budapest

 Yes I’m guessing you got that I love Budapest already.
 If you didn’t then I’m sorry I can’t help you.